 Associate Professor, Education

-Sandra Chang-Kredl joined the Department of Education in Early Childhood and Elementary Education in 2012, after completing her doctorate in Curriculum and Instruction at McGill University.
-Dr. Chang-Kredl’s research program intersects the areas of teacher education, curriculum studies, media studies, and children’s popular culture.
-She was awarded funding from FRQSC (Fonds de recherche du Québec - Société et culture) and SSHRC (Social Sciences and Humanities Research Council) to examine issues related to teacher identity, including cultural representations of childhood and childcare, and teachers' uses of memory to construct beliefs about childhood.
-She examines children’s media experiences from the perspective of new literacies and the impact of technological changes on children’s symbolic and social play.
+Sandra Chang-Kredl joined the Department of Education in 2012, after completing her doctorate in Curriculum and Instruction at McGill University.
+Dr. Chang-Kredl’s research program intersects the areas of teacher education, curriculum studies, media literacy, children’s popular culture, and early childhood education.
+She has been awarded funding from FRQSC (Fonds de recherche du Québec - Société et culture) and SSHRC (Social Sciences and Humanities Research Council) to examine issues related to teacher identity, including cultural representations of childhood and childcare, and teachers' uses of memory to construct beliefs about childhood.
+She examines children’s media experiences from a cultural studies perspective and the impact of technological changes on children’s symbolic and social play.
 As collaborator and co-investigator in two Public Safety Canada grants, she evaluates curricular strategies to support non-discriminatory practices online.
 Her professional experience as a certified teacher and administrator in early years education informs her research, teaching and pre-service field supervision in the department.

 EDUC 295 Internship I: Pre-Kindergarten Teaching

 EDUC 396 Kindergarten Teaching Seminar

 EDUC 411 Toys, Media and Children’s Popular Culture

 CHST 606 Qualitative Methods of Inquiry

 CHST 640 Special Topics: Images and Constructions of Childhood